Code-Institute-Submissions/MS2-7/README.md

 - As a user, I want the rules of the game to be simple and clearly explained to me so that I can get straight to playing.
 - As a user, I want navigation and use to be simple and intuative.
 - As a user, I want the questions to be challenging yet not too hard
-- As a
-- As a
-- As a
+- As a user, I want to be presented with my final score so that I can attempt to beat it or perhaps challenge a friend to beat it

 ### Wireframes